-21.1 Introduction
+20.1 Introduction

 Suricata can listen to a unix socket and accept commands from the user.
-The exchange protocol is JSON-based and the format of the message is generic.
+The exchange protocol is JSON-based and the format of the message has been done to be generic.

 An example script called suricatasc is provided in the source and installed automatically when installing/updating Suricata.